nodesocket/jsonlite/README.md

 ## Proof of Concept

 JSONlite is a proof of concept, and may not make any sense to actually use.
-It is super simple, yet works.
+It is super simple, yet functional.

 ## Installation